 The required course is typically offered once every two years:

-Students must take at least 9 credits of Core courses.
+Students must take two of the three Core courses.
 Core courses are typically offered once every two years:

 Elective course offerings vary from term to term.
 Some options include Intellectual Property Litigation, International Aspects of Intellectual Property, and Protection of Intangible Business Interests.
 To see course offerings for upcoming terms, review the Course Planning information below.